 More apt would be to call it Candied Tomatoes because that’s what happens when you lap summer’s best tomatoes in a brew of honey and balsamic and then slow roast them until caramelization sets in.
-They’re a wonder so good, they often get swiped off the baking sheet before they can make it onto the crostini .
+They are a wonder so good, they often get swiped off the baking sheet before they can make it onto the crostini .

-They’re perfect crown jewels to top ricotta or burrata for a simple appetizer.
+They’re the perfect crown jewels to top ricotta or burrata for a simple appetizer.
 They’re equally delicious stirred into pasta then showered with Parmesan cheese or used as a filling for sandwiches of every stripe.
 Honey Balsamic Tomato Grilled Cheese anyone?
 Uh, yes please!

 Candy is rarely this good for you.
 It’s worth celebrating.